meweigel/SolrIndexChangeAlert/README.txt

 Purpose:

-   Solr Index Change Alert is a Web application developed using Spring Boot, that is used to monitor Apache Solr Index files for any type of alterations/changes and the creation of new index files and the deletion of existing index files.
+   Solr Index Change Alert is a WebSocket application developed using Spring Boot, that is used to monitor Apache Solr Index files for any type of alterations/changes and the creation of new index files and the deletion of existing index files.
 The web application utilizes WebSocket protocol communication between the client browser and the service